treeform/slappy/README.md

 **Sound** the recording of the sound that can be played.

-Euphony can be loaded with:
+Sound can be loaded with:
 `sound = newSound("path/to/wav.or.ogg")`

-Euphony has the following functions:
+Sound has the following functions:
   * play() - Creates a `Source` objects that has the sound playing.

-Euphony has the following properites, that are read only:
+Sound has the following properites, that are read only:
   * bits - Bit rate or number of bits per sample.
   * size - Number of byte the sound takes up.
   * freq - Frequency or the samples per second rate.